tactcomplabs/sst-tools/test/cptapi/README.md

 # SST Checkpoint JSON Schema and Python3 API

 ## Overview
+**This is a prototype for proving concepts and should not intended to be used for any other purpose**

 Using a TCL custom branch of sst-core, we can generate a structured representation of the checkpoint file that can be consumed by the Python json module and support user interaction via a simple API.
 There is no change to the way serialization is specified in a component design.

 ### SST Core